Lifelong Learning

 Not much going on

-At the ripe old age of 34, I was talked into playing indoor football [soccer to you in California] with my colleagues, so once a week we met at the school's gymnasium for two hours only to go to our local pub afterwards for a refill.
+At the ripe old age of 34, I was talked into playing indoor football [soccer to you in California] with my colleagues, so once a week we met at the school's gym for two hours only to go to our local pub afterwards for a refill.

 Fotoshoot 2016